Hayden Christensen or the return of Darth Vader

 They met on the set of “New York, I Love You” (2009).
 It is one of the movies and series that Hayden worked on after being Darth Vader.
 Other titles in which he participated were: “Factory Girl” (2006), “Awake (2007),“ Virgin Territory ”(2007),“ Jumper ”(2008),“ Takers ”(2010),“ Quantum Quest: A Cassini Space Odyssey ”(2010),“ Vanishing on 7th Street ”(2011),“ American Heist ”(2014),“ Outcast ”(2014),“ 90 Minutes in Heaven ”(2015),“ First Kill ”(2017), “Numb, at the Edge of the End” (2018 ”and“ Little Italy ”(2018).

-Now, however, Hayden is going to put Darth Vader’s black helmet back on.
+Now, however, Hayden is going back to donning Darth Vader’s black helmet.
 He will do it in two “Star Wars” productions.
 On the one hand, in “Obi-Wan Kenobi”, where he will once again coincide with Ewan McGregor in the role of whoever was his teacher.

 He will also be in “Ahsoka”, starring Rosario Dawson, with whom Hayden precisely met at the Lee Strasberg Theater & Film Institute during his youth.
 Dawson gives life to what was Anakyn’s “Padawan”.